How Congenital Heart Disease Can Affect Neurodevelopment in Children

 The Congenital Heart Disease Neurodevelopmental Follow Up Clinic is part of the Michael R. Boh Center for Child Development.
 Dr. Ted Atkinson is a board-certified developmental pediatrician and runs the clinic.
 He is assisted by neuropsychologists, physical, speech and occupational therapists.
 Dr. Diego Lara (pediatric cardiology) is the pediatric cardiology liaison.

 For more information about Ochsner’s pediatric cardiology program, visit Ochsner.org/services/pediatric-cardiology.

-For the fourth year in a row, Ochsner Hospital for Children has been ranked among the Top 50 Children’s Hospitals in the country for pediatric cardiology and heart surgery by U.S. News and World Report.
+For the fifth year in a row, Ochsner Hospital for Children has been ranked among the Top 50 Children’s Hospitals in the country for pediatric cardiology and heart surgery by U.S. News and World Report.
 The U.S. News Best Children’s Hospitals rankings rely on clinical data and on an annual survey of pediatric specialists.
 The rankings methodology factors in patient outcomes, such as mortality and infection rates, as well as available clinical resources and compliance with best practices.
 Ochsner Hospital for Children is Louisiana's only ranked children's hospital.